cliffordx/legalbai/pages/ROC_Annotated___PART_1___Rule 14.md

 - **SECTION 7.** *Service upon Entity without Juridical Personality*
 	- When persons associated in an entity without juridical personality are sued under the name by which they are generally or commonly known, service may be effected upon all the defendants by serving upon any one of them, or upon the person in charge of the office or place of business maintained in such name.
 	- But such service shall not bind individually any person whose connection with the entity has, upon due notice, been severed before the action was <ins>filed</ins>.
 (8a)
+- **SECTION 8.** #kanban
+	- 2019 Amendments — *Service upon Prisoners*
+	  background-color:: yellow
+		- When the defendant is a prisoner confined in a jail or institution, service shall be effected upon him or her by the officer having the management of such jail or institution who is deemed as a special sheriff for said purpose.
+		- The jail warden shall file a return within five (5) calendar days from service of summons to the defendant.(9a)
-- **SECTION 8.** *Service upon* <u>Prisoners</u> ~~entity without juridical personality~~. collapsed:: true
+	- 1997 Rules — *Service upon entity without juridical personality.* background-color:: red
-	- ~~When persons associated in an entity without juridical personality are sued under the name by which they are generally or commonly known, service may be effected upon all the defendants by serving upon any one of them, or upon the person in charge of the office or place of business maintained in such name. ~~
+		- When persons associated in an entity without juridical personality are sued under the name by which they are generally or commonly known, service may be effected upon all the defendants by serving upon any one of them, or upon the person in charge of the office or place of business maintained in such name.
-	- ~~But such service shall not bind individually any person whose connection with the entity has, upon due notice, been severed before the action was brought.~~ When the defendant is a prisoner confined in a jail or institution, service shall be effected upon him <u>or her</u> by the officer having the management of such jail or institution who is deemed as a special sheriff for said purpose.
+		- But such service shall not bind individually any person whose connection with the entity has, upon due notice, been severed before the action was brought.
+When the defendant is a prisoner confined in a jail or institution, service shall be effected upon him  by the officer having the management of such jail or institution who is deemed as a special sheriff for said purpose.
-	- <u>The jail warden shall file a return within five (5) calendar days from service of summons to the defendant.</u>(9a)
 - **SECTION 9.** *Service* <u>Consistent with International Conventions.</u> ~~upon prisoners~~.
 	- ~~When the defendant is a prisoner confined in a jail or institution, service shall be effected upon him by the officer having the management of such jail or institution who is deemed deputized as a special sheriff for said purpose.
 (12a)~~
 	- <u>Service may be made through methods which are consistent with established international conventions to which the Philippines is a party.</u> (n)